zahramousavi930/-Restaurant-booking-system/README.md

 # -Restaurant-booking-system
-Restaurant site is use for reserve and buy online food for all iser you can book a table any time and any day that you want.
+Restaurant site is use for reserve and buy online food for all user you can book a table any time and any day that you want.

 ![1](https://github.com/zahramousavi930/-Restaurant-booking-system/assets/102755356/59e81f82-622a-4ebc-847a-39b23b07dcfb)